OlgaBarnikova8/kottans-frontend/README.md

 use an issue tracker.

 In the https://learngitbranching.js.org level, I tried out the git rebase command (for a linear and pure sequence of commits) in practice.

+I practiced a new command git fetch that is responsible for synchronization with a remote repository.
+A command git fakeTeamwork surprised me (teamwork simulation).